-Report: Vlade Divac, Sidney Moncrief Headline Basketball Hall of Fame Inductees
+Vlade Divac, Sidney Moncrief Headline 2019 Basketball Hall of Fame Inductees

-Report: Vlade Divac, Sidney Moncrief Headline Basketball Hall of Fame InducteesApril 6, 2019
+Vlade Divac, Sidney Moncrief Headline 2019 Basketball Hall of Fame InducteesApril 6, 2019

-Vlade Divac, Sidney Moncrief, Paul Westphal and Bobby Jones have been elected into the Naismith Basketball Hall of Fame as members of the class of 2019, according to ESPN's Adrian Wojnarowski.
+Vlade Divac, Sidney Moncrief, Paul Westphal and Bobby Jones are among those elected into the Naismith Basketball Hall of Fame as members of the class of 2019.

-Chuck Cooper, the first African American player drafted in NBA history, will also be inducted this year, per ESPN's Marc J. Spears.
+Chuck Cooper, the first African American player drafted in NBA history, will also be inducted this year.
+Five-time WNBA All-Star Teresa Weatherspoon, seven-time WNBA All-Star Jack Sikma, former Boston Celtics coach Bill Fitch, former Warriors coach Al Attles and the late Carl Braun are also being enshrined.

-Former Detroit Pistons center Ben Wallace, former Sacramento Kings forward Chris Webber and former Milwaukee Bucks forward Marques Johnson were among the finalists not selected for enshrinement, according to Wojnarowski.
+Former Detroit Pistons center Ben Wallace, former Sacramento Kings forward Chris Webber and former Milwaukee Bucks forward Marques Johnson were among the finalists not selected for enshrinement, according to ESPN's Adrian Wojnarowski.

 Divac played 16 years in the NBA, suiting up for the Los Angeles Lakers (eight seasons), Charlotte Hornets (two) and Sacramento (six).
 He averaged 11.8 points and 8.2 rebounds for his career, earning one All-Star selection.
 As Wojnarowski noted, Divac is one of seven players in league history to record 13,000 points, 9,000 rebounds, 3,000 assists and 1,500 blocks.